 Our hands-on reviews focused on primarily on accuracy, reliability, and ease of use.
-We also considered how long a reading takes, how reliable the thermometer is after repeated use, and which type of thermometer it is (rectal, temporal, tympanic, oral, armpit).
+We also considered how long a reading takes, how reliable the thermometer is after repeated use, the comfort level when a temperature is being taken, and which type of thermometer it is (rectal, temporal, tympanic, oral, armpit).
 For more details on the factors we considered when finding the best baby thermometer, scroll down to the bottom of this page.
 Otherwise, here are the best we found!

 |Model and Link to Amazon||Our Rating|